RTV-A-2 Hiroc: History

-In April 1946, Convair received a 1.9 million dollar contract from the US Government under Air Material Command designation Material, Experimental-774B (MX-774B) to investigate the development of ballistic missiles.
+In April 1946, then AVCO-owned Convair received a 1.9 million dollar contract from the US Government under Air Material Command designation Material, Experimental-774B (MX-774B) to investigate the development of ballistic missiles.
 This was one of a large number of missile projects being studied by the US Army at that time, which included both ballistic missiles and a variety of long-range cruise missiles as well.
 The original of MX-774B called for a missile that could deliver a 5,000 lb payload 5,000 mi, and which had an accuracy that allowed it to deliver it to within 5,000 ft of the target.
 The MX-774B project was headed by Karel Bossart, who would go on to head the creation of the Atlas rockets.
 Although development of the specification MX-774B was inspired by the German V-2 the MX-774B introduced several significant innovations, such as an integrated propellant tank, swiveling engines, pressurized body, and detachable nose cone.

 As a result of drastic defense cuts in 1946 and for 1947 the USAAF's missile budget was cut in half from $29 to $13 million in what became known as "the black Christmas of 1946".
 Many of the projects were canceled outright, but MX-774 instead continued with reduced funding.
 The project was eventually canceled in June 1947 as the Army concentrated their efforts on cruise missiles, which were more promising at that time.